19

 Yellow tang (Zebrasoma flavescens) aquarium

 Unfortunately for nano aquarium enthusiasts, yellow tangs need a bit of space to thrive due to their adult size and activity level.
+They’re always grazing and zooming around the tank looking for bits of food!
 An aquarium of 90 gallons or up is a good idea.
-Don’t forget to provide plenty of swimming space so your tang can explore, forage and graze freely.

 Did you know?
-Despite their popularity, yellow tangs are probably not the most well-known member of the surgeonfish family.
+Despite their popularity, yellow tangs are not the most well-known member of the surgeonfish family.
 That would be the blue tang (Paracanthurus hepatus), which gained its fame with its appearances in Finding Nemo and Finding Dory.

 Yellow tang (Zebrasoma flavescens) compatibility

-Don’t keep more than one tang unless you have a reasonable amount of swimming space to offer.
-Make sure you introduce the fish at the same time.
+It’s best to introduce all fish at the same time.
 This can help prevent territorial squabbles by ensuring no one has an established territory that it wants to defend from new additions.
 The last thing you want is your yellow tang slashing its tankmates with that tail spine!

 Yellow tangs are generally considered tentatively reef safe.
-They’re herbivores that don’t eat corals, although they can sometimes cause issues by using corals as their algae grazing grounds.
-Depending on the coral, they might not appreciate being pecked at constantly, causing them to close up or even wither away in extreme cases.
+They’re herbivores that don’t eat coral, although they can sometimes cause issues by using your corals as their algae grazing grounds.

 Yellow tang (Zebrasoma flavescens)